ICHORd12/Caravan_Palace/API_ENDPOINTS.md

 21. `PATCH /products/:productId/discount` is restricted to `sales_manager` users and automatically emails wishlist users when the discount increases.
 22. `GET /orders/reports/financial-summary` is restricted to `sales_manager` users and requires `startDate` and `endDate` query params in `YYYY-MM-DD` format.
 23. `GET /orders` returns the site-wide order list and supports optional `status` and `startDate`/`endDate` filters.
 This endpoint is available to both `sales_manager` and `product_manager` users.
+24. `GET /orders/deliveries` returns all delivery rows and is available to both `sales_manager` and `product_manager` users.
-24. `GET /orders/:orderId/invoice.pdf` is available to both `sales_manager` and `product_manager` users and returns a binary PDF stream for any order.
+25. `GET /orders/:orderId/invoice.pdf` is available to both `sales_manager` and `product_manager` users and returns a binary PDF stream for any order.
-25. By default, public product and category endpoints return only active records (`is_active = true`).
+26. By default, public product and category endpoints return only active records (`is_active = true`).
 Manager/admin-facing product and category views may include inactive records and will also include the `isActive` boolean in responses.
-26. `POST /categories` and activation endpoints (`PATCH /products/:productId/activation`, `PATCH /categories/:categoryId/activation`) are restricted to `product_manager` users.
+27. `POST /categories` and activation endpoints (`PATCH /products/:productId/activation`, `PATCH /categories/:categoryId/activation`) are restricted to `product_manager` users.
-27. `POST /categories` accepts `categoryName` (or `category_name`) and rejects duplicate names with `409`.
+28. `POST /categories` accepts `categoryName` (or `category_name`) and rejects duplicate names with `409`.